Early Pregnancy Loss / miscarriage

 Which nutrients are important for a man?

-Zinc is required for sperm motility.
-Good sources of zinc include oysters and lean red meat, as well as nuts, sesame seeds, beans and whole grains.
+Zinc contributes to normal fertility and reproduction.
+Good sources of zinc are oysters and lean red meat, as well as nuts, sesame seeds, beans and whole grains.

 If you feel you want to talk about your loss, or if you need information or advise, please chat with us.
 We're here for you.